ActivitySim/activitysim/docs/gettingstarted.rst

 Any orca columns that are required are calculated-on-the-fly, such as ``roundtrip_auto_time_to_school`` as a function of the ``sovam_skim`` and ``sovmd_skim`` orca injectables.

-The rest of the models operate in a similar fashion with two notable additions:
+The rest of the microsimulation models operate in a similar fashion with two notable additions:

 * creating new tables
 * using 3D skims instead of skims (which is 2D)
+* accessibilities

 Creating New Tables
 ~~~~~~~~~~~~~~~~~~~